Sevilla and Alavés, for the finishing touch to a good year

 The Albiazules will seek to maintain the level shown in a record league final stretch that has served them to continue in the top flight for the sixth consecutive season, a figure that he has never reached in his 100-year history.

-The 15 points out of 24 possible achieved by the Glorious since the arrival of Javi calleja, they place him as one of the teams most in shape at the end of the championship and this was corroborated in the last game played in Mendizorroza against Granada, which ended with a 4-2 for the Alavesistas.
+The 15 points out of 24 possible achieved by the Glorious since the arrival of Javi calleja, they place them as one of the teams most in shape at the end of the championship and this was confirmed in the last game played in Mendizorroza against Granada, which ended with a 4-2 for the Alavesistas.

 The Madrid coach will choose to give other players a chance, starting with the goal, where Fernando Pacheco placeholder image will leave his post to Antonio Sivera.